ibstokke/EnergyNow23/readme.md

 ![Screenshot](FigurePlots/ElIncome.png)

 ### Selection Algorithm:
 The most profitable mode of operation is running the plant at times when the income is maximal while minimalizing the reservoir usage.
-In case of Electricity production mode of operation the income curves are linear, making this calculation is straightforward: The time periods with the highest electricity prices $S_{el}$ are the most profitable.
+In case of Electricity production mode of operation the income curves are linear, making this calculation straightforward: The time periods with the highest electricity prices $S_{el}$ are the most profitable.
 The algorithm first sorts the dataset from highest $S_{el}$ to lowest, than chooses $C_{el}(P_{max})$ until reservoir is used up:

 ```python
     #order the result table containing the electricity prices